Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 ### Amplifier (for portable radio)

-All original electronics of the portable radio is removed, so it does not have an amplifier anymore.
+All original electronics of the portable grundig radio are removed, so it does not have an amplifier anymore.
 You should connect an amplifier to the DAC (and speaker)

 [5128 Amplifier board](https://nl.aliexpress.com/item/1005004428568482.html?spm=a2g0o.order_list.order_list_main.23.21ef79d2UT6dOU&gatewayAdapt=glo2nld)